The signing of the Civil Rights Act of 1964 |

 Looking back, we see that the de jure progress that was achieved in 1960’s was not sufficient to bring about de facto improvement in people’s lives.
 In truth, the Civil Rights Act and the Voting Rights Act were never meant to stand alone.
 President Johnson’s ‘Great Society’ legislation was meant to be a concerted effort by the federal government to fight poverty and improve the standard of living of all Americans.
 The ‘Great Society’ was meant to pick up where the ‘New Deal’ left off and fulfill the incomplete goals of President Roosevelt.
 The legislation passed as part of the ‘Great Society’ was, in my opinion, the most significant effort our country has ever made to live up to the ideology of freedom and equality established by our founding documents.
 It was an ambitious program that sought to ensure civil rights, end poverty, ensure healthcare and education for all, protect consumers, empower labor, preserve the environment, and much more.

-replace Aid to Families with Dependent Children with the
+President Clinton signing the Welfare Reform Act which replace Aid to Families with Dependent Children with the more restrictive Temporary Assistance for Needy Families |

 The weakness of the ‘Great Society’, however, was that it was a program inherently dependent on Johnson’s massive 1964 coalition, which began to splinter as opposition to the Vietnam War grew throughout the 1960’s.
 By 1968, Johnson’s progressivism was tarnished by the war and conservatives were able to take political advantage of the fracturing Democratic party to usher in an era of conservatism in the United States that slowly dismantled many of the most meaningful ‘Great Society’ programs meant to combat poverty.
 Things such as major investment in urban mass transit, the Office of Economic Opportunity, and Aid to Families with Dependent Children (AFDC) were significant and effective anti-poverty efforts in the ‘Great Society’ that have been either ignored or completely dismantled in the decades since the 1960’s.